 We believe the primary purpose of public education is to develop responsible, healthy, and productive citizens who become successful, happy, contributing members of society.
 We accomplish this by helping students develop not only knowledge in core academic areas, but also relevant life skills, community purpose, college readiness, and workforce competency.

-We Can FOCUS
+I Can FOCUS

 WE Are Brave